This article is based on Andrea's forthcoming book, Mastering Marketing Agility (Berrett-Koehler, June 2020).

 And by “early” I mean within six months, not within three years.

-Embrace marketing agility, and make your next gig the one that makes a difference.
+Embrace the journey toward being a truly Agile CMO, and make your next gig the one that makes a difference.